Ndegwadavid/Z-B-Validator/zbv/templates/progressupdate.md

 ## also am working on the module2 branch 😄 i dont want to destroy the production especially from backend 😆

 ## you will merge it after you have checked and synced changes from your side too

+## Started adding content for the web application ..
+## nothing much 😆 just added the start.html for the first time when a user starts visiting the webpage or rather ther web app.